Bad bad watercolour, bad

 Apologies for the blue tint of the photo.
 What you see as very light blue (eg in the top left corner) is actually pure white.
 Energy-saving lamps in the studio have a blue light tone and this tone was transferred to the photo.
 I did not bother to wait for daylight in order to take a new photo, and I did not correct it using photo software either, sorry.

 This is an experiment/watercolour practice.
-The focus is technical: palette, wet/dry relative to wet/wet, light/shadow, and shaping/tonality using layers -- and on top of this; making "a picture", that is making complicated concepts such as "life", "expression", "sentiment" etc appear on a flat white surface using only a brush, water, and pigment.
+The focus is technical: palette, wet/dry relative to wet/wet, light/shadow, and shaping/tonality using layers -- and on top of this; making "a picture", that is making complicated concepts such as "life", "expression", "sentiment" etc appear using only a brush, water, and pigment.